Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is often unintentional, stemming from buggy dialogue and unrealistic character behavior, which some players find amusing despite narrative inconsistencies.
-However, this humor may come across as awkward rather than genuinely funny.
+The humor in the game is often unintentional, stemming from awkward dialogue, bugs, and unrealistic character behavior, which some players find amusing despite narrative inconsistencies.

-• “I’ll go so far as to say that even with a business background being your only choice for opening, the character seems hilariously and unrealistically unaware of how the civil service operates.”
+• “I’ll go so far to say that even with a business background for your sole choice for opening, the character seems hilariously, unrealistically unaware of how the civil service operates.”

 • graphics